STUDENT HEALTH INSURANCE PLAN

 What happens if I drop out of school while I am enrolled in your insurance plan?
 Will you refund my money?
 Will I still be covered?

-Insured students who withdraw from school after the first 31 days of the policy period will remain enrolled in the qualified Student Health Insurance Plan for the full period for which the premium was paid.
+Insured students who withdraw from school after the 31st day following the first date of eligibility of the policy period will remain enrolled in the qualified Student Health Insurance Plan for the full period for which the premium was paid.
 There will be no refund of premium.

 Does the student insurance plan cover prescription drugs?